By Gustavoblalmiras • Last updated: March 2026

 In cold states, the most dangerous roadside situations are often “quiet emergencies”: your car runs, but you’re stuck; your phone works, but the battery drains; traffic moves, but tow trucks are hours away.
 The kit that matters is the one you can use quickly with cold hands and low light.

-Disclaimer: This article is for general safety information.
+Disclaimer: This article is general safety information.
 Follow your vehicle owner’s manual and local authorities.
 For emergencies, contact local services.

 The winter priority order (what reduces risk first)